Goubermouche/VFD/README.md

 * ...

 ## Dependencies & Requirements
-Note that CUDA has to be installed on the target system in order for the project to compile successfully.
-All other dependencies are already included and will be downloaded and setup automatically.
+Note that CUDA and Vulkan have to be installed on the target system in order for the project to compile successfully.
+All other dependencies are already included and will be downloaded and set up automatically.
 * [CUDA](https://developer.nvidia.com/cuda-downloads)
 * [GLFW](https://github.com/TheCherno/GLFW)
 * [GLUT](https://www.opengl.org/resources/libraries/glut/glut_downloads.php)